The Webinar Platform

 - It's best if we can use your actual slideshow during the orientation, even if it’s still in draft at that time.

-- Use transitions, fly-in text, and animations sparingly.
+- Use transitions, fly-in text, and animations judiciously.

 - We encourage you to consider including interactive elements in your presentation to keep the online audience engaged:

 - One of the simplest ways to engage attendees is to ask them to “raise your hand” in response to a question or statement.
 Previous PLA webinar presenters have had great success with this method of interaction.

 - We can also do formal yes/no or multiple-choice type polls.
 If you plan to include any attendee polls in your presentation, then please let us know as soon as possible so we can discuss with you how best to integrate them into your presentation.

 - Whenever possible, we encourage you to ask attendees to share their experiences/ideas or ask questions in the Chat window.
 If the size of the audience and number of responses allows, you can then verbally acknowledge or summarize the responses for the audience.
 It’s easy for attendees because most are already familiar with using a chat window.

 - If you wish to use video with audio embedded in slides or shared via another application, then let us know as soon as possible.
 Zoom requires installation of a desktop application to share audio.

 - On the day of the event, it’s important that you join the webinar at 30–45 minutes before the start time (no later than 30 minutes before!) so we can verify your connection and audio quality.
 If we discover a problem, then this extra time may be needed to resolve it or find a workaround.